logotype

 Training Materials

-Building on the insights from this internal training, PLANETS has developed external training materials to facilitate SSbD scoping following the PLANETS SSbD workflow.
+Building on the insights from this internal training, PLANETS has developed external training materials as an introduction to LCA.
 These materials include:

-• Recording on scoping actions [YouTube video]
+• Recording [YouTube video]

 All training materials are available in the PLANETS community on Zenodo under the Creative Commons Attribution 4.0 International licence, allowing for redistribution and reuse with proper credit to the creators.
-You can access them here.
+You can access them here, with DOI: 10.5281/zenodo.17399294.

 Additionally, all recorded sessions can be viewed on the PLANETS YouTube channel.